AU-R-Programming/FinalProjectG4/README.md

 (<https://github.com/AU-R-Programming/FinalProjectG4>)

 The package name is `FinalProjectG4` and the function used in the package is called `g4lmfunc`.
-This can be seen as an alternative of in-built linear regression functions in `R`.
-The user must provide the response, predictors.
-Significance level is optional, it is 0.05 by default.
-It can also be changed by the user.
+The function within the package, `our_lm` can be seen as an alternative of in-built linear regression functions in `R`.

+The user must provide the response and predictors; a significance level (alpha) is optional and can be changed by the user, but it remains 0.05 by default. `resp` : A vector of length n that represents a dependent variable we would like to explain/predict. `pred` : A matrix of dimension nxp; this matrix is an independent variable used to predict resp and beta.

 The package can be downloaded by using the `devtools::install_github` function.
 After downloading the package, we need to call the function `g4lmfunc`.
 After activating the function, it is ready to use.
 We apply our function to the `crop.data.csv` dataset as an example.
-We take the yield as response and density, block, fertilizer as predictors.
+We take the yield as response and density, block, and fertilizer as predictors.

     ## $coefficients
     ##           A           B           C           D